Voters in seven northwest Alabama municipalities head to the polls today to decide races that were narrowed to two candidates in August elections.

 “I don’t think anyone is talking about it,” Armstead said.
 “This election is very different than any that I’ve come up against.
 It’s very strange.”

-Most City Hall officials in the affected cities say they expect a light voter turnout.
+City officials in the affected cities expect a light turnout for today’s election.